Shopify/eng-intern-assessment-rails/README.md

 Most of the effort was put into the backend development:

-- Understandable and matainable code
+- Reusable and matainable code
+- Comment and documentation to aid understanding
 - Robust error handling
 - Comprehensive unit tests to ensure high code coverage